makenotion/notion-sdk-js/examples/database-email-update/README.md

 ## About the Integration

 This Notion integration sends an email whenever the Status of a page in a database is updated.
-This sample was built using [this database template](https://www.notion.com/5b593126d3eb401db62c83cbe362d2d5?v=a44397b3675545f389a6f28282c402ae) and emails are sent using [SendGrid's API](https://sendgrid.com).

-## Running Locally
+This sample was built using [this database template](https://public-api-examples.notion.site/0def5dfb6d9b4cdaa907a0466834b9f4?v=aea75fc133e54b3382d12292291d9248) and emails are sent using [SendGrid's API](https://sendgrid.com).

 ### 1. Setup your local project